Artist’s Statement

 I have focused my efforts on stones such as marble and alabaster.
 I relish the tremendous effort that is necessary to coax the beauty from a material that has such inherent resistance to change.
 The tremendous permanence of stone sculpture has drawn me to this medium as well.
 To realize that a sculpture I create today could be around hundreds of years from now is very satisfying.

-In my future work, I will be exploring abstract and realistic figurative work and challenging the physical limitations of what can be sculpted in stone.
+I’m exploring abstract and realistic figurative work and challenging the physical limitations of what can be sculpted in stone.
 In addition, I want to explore the family unit and children in my work.
 I receive plenty of inspiration for this from the love and joy that I share with my wife and three children.